Immutable codebase

 Conclusion

 The shift toward an immutable codebase is inevitable as development tools become smarter and more sophisticated.
 Much like immutable infrastructure revolutionized IT operations, this concept will change how we think about software engineering.
+We start seeing this movement with tools like Bolt or Tessl, but we are still far from the full potential of this vision.

 Happy writing!